|

 The Porter GeoConsultancy Ore Deposit Database

-Porter GeoConsultancy (PGC) has developed, and continues to expand and update a database of the world's more important ore deposits - currently totalling 1451.
+Porter GeoConsultancy (PGC) has developed, and continues to expand and update a database of the world's more important ore deposits - currently totalling 1775.
+For a list of, and links to, the most recently added and updated records, go to What's New.

 This database includes details of the regional and local geological setting, descriptions of the mineralisation and alteration styles and reserves for each deposit or group of deposits, and for major mineral provinces.
 These descriptions vary from a paragraph to several thousand words, depending on available information encountered by PGC to date.

-Each record indicates the date to which it is current, or the date of the most recent source consulted.
+Each record indicates the date to which it is current, or the date of the most recent source consulted, at the end of the description.
+It also indicates the date of the most recent update (if updated after the initial entry).

-Each record also lists all of the papers in the PGC Publishing Literature Service Library that describe that deposit/mineral province in question.
+Each record also has an attached list of the key references that describe the deposit/mineral province in question.

-The database may be interrogated in the following ways:
+The database may be interrogated by one or more of:

-Deposit Name Search - Note that this option differs from the other exact word search formats on this site.
-When selecting by deposit name in the main Porter GeoConsultancy Database screen, or the PGC Publishing Listing Options screen, you need only enter any part of the name.
+Deposit Name Search - Note that the main database search option, which allows partial entry of names, differs from the exact word search formats in the Literature Collection search option.
+When selecting by deposit name in the main Porter GeoConsultancy Database page you need only enter any part of the name.
 You will then be given a list of deposits that include the character string you entered - eg. if you enter "brok" you will get "Broken Hill", Australia; "Aggeneys, Broken Hill", South Africa; "Kabwe, Broken Hill", Zambia; and "Stradbroke Island", Australia.
 You may then click on the one you want and the appropriate data will be displayed.

 Tips